-We thank Georgina Bennett, two anonymous reviewers and Paul Carling for comments and suggestions that greatly helped clarify our contribution.
-Wolfgang Schwanghart is also warmly thanked for efficient editorial handling and comments on the
+We thank Georgina Bennett, an anonymous reviewer and Paul Carling for comments and suggestions that greatly helped clarify our contribution.
+Wolfgang Schwanghart is also warmly thanked for efficient editorial handling and comments on the first version of this manuscript.
+This work was supported by the ETH research grant 15 15-2 and the Alumni-fonds associated with

-575 different versions of this manuscript.
-This work was supported by the ETH research grant 15 15-2 and the Alumni-fonds associated with the Geological Institute, Department of Earth Sciences, ETH Zurich.
+530 the Geological Institute, Department of Earth Sciences, ETH Zurich.
 Special thanks to Katie Schide, Shyam Khatiwada, Lena Märki and Akash Acharya for help in the field.
 Negar Haghipour is thanked for help with the cosmogenic nuclide sample preparation.